Angel Manfredy: Professional career

 Manfredy lost two of his first five fights, but then won 23 in a row, including wins over former champions such as Calvin Grove, and Jorge Páez, and top contenders such as Wilson Rodriguez, before landing his first major fight against Gatti, in the latter's hometown of Atlantic City.
 Manfredy, who was an underdog, dominated the fight, knocking Gatti down in the third round, and eventually stopping him on cuts in round 8.

 Following this fight, Manfredy fought twice before fighting Floyd Mayweather Jr. in a major HBO television event.
 Manfredy was stopped in the second round after a barrage of punches.
 Manfredy called the stoppage premature and stated he was not injured.
 This was one of Manfredy's first fights in his new Christian personality, and celebrated having Kid Rock appear at the match singing for him during his walk-in.

 Following this fight, Manfredy knocked out Ivan Robinson in what had been HBO's Boxing After Dark's highest-rated show of 1999.
 Manfredy then received another world title shot against Stevie Johnston in 1999, but was thoroughly outboxed.
 In 2002 Manfredy challenged Paul Spadafora for the International Boxing FederationWorld lightweight title.
 Spadafora beat Manfredy in a close decision.
 Manfredy last fought in 2004.

 Training and Promoting

 In 2017 Manfredy took a position as a trainer and promoter in Crown Point, Indiana in a gym owned by boxer Ricky Carr.

+As of 2023 Manfredy has been teaching boxing as a personal trainer.
+He currently trains his clients at Premier Mixed Martial Arts in Schereville.